nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `clearall`

 ### Help
-Views the help window which displays the list of commands
+Views the help window which displays the list of commands.

 Format: `help`
-* Opens up the help window which shows the list of commands

-Example:

-`help` opens up the help window to display the list of commands

 ### Exiting the program
-Exits the program
+Exits the program.

 Format: `exit`

 --------------------------------------------------------------
 ## Future Features to be added (Coming Soon!)

-* Add the ability to edit the case sensitivity of module code in task, modules and exams
+* Add the ability to edit the case sensitivity of module code in task, modules and exams.
-* Add the ability to add exam time and exam venue
+* Add the ability to add exam time and exam venue.
+* Add the ability to tick the checkboxes using the mouse.
+* Add the ability to undo commands.
-* Add more error messages when duplicate prefixes are being used
+* Add more error messages when duplicate prefixes are being used.

 --------------------------------------------------------------------------
 ## General